EE-Twister/CableTrayRoute/docs/AMPACITY_METHOD.md

 These terms follow the notation of NEC 310‑15(C) and Clause 4 of IEEE Std 835.

+## AC Resistance Correction

+The factor **Y_c** is derived from IEEE Std 835 Table 4.
+The implementation converts the conductor size to kcmil and linearly interpolates the table so that **Y_c** varies smoothly with cross‑sectional area.

+The dielectric loss temperature rise **ΔT_d** follows IEEE Std 835 Table 9 with simple interpolation.
+Typical values are around 5 °C at 5 kV and 10 °C at 15 kV.

 ## Soil Resistivity Ranges

 Typical soil resistivity values per IEEE Std 835 Table 1: